PatelN123/Digital-Support-Notes/Presentations/ITQualifications/slides.md

 # IT Support: Fundamentals by Microsoft (edX) <Description />

-The IT Support: Fundamentals by Microsoft course is a free beginner level course that introduces learners to the role of an IT Support agent, including core priorities and key responsibilities.
-It teaches learners how to interact with other roles and master specific performance skills.
+The IT Support: Fundamentals by Microsoft course is a free beginner level course that introduces learners to the role of an IT Support agent, including core priorities and key responsibilities. <br> It teaches learners how to interact with other roles and master specific performance skills.

 <div class="grid grid-cols-1">